ryanjlittle/otls-tickettohide/README.md

 *   `test_example.py`: Check this implementation against the example in Michael Driscoll's [Illustrated TLS 1.3](https://tls13.xargs.org/)

+*   `test_client_server.py`: Run TLS client and server in separate threads over a local port and test a few simple connections, including with the use of resumption tickets.

 *   `https_client.py`: Runnable python module to create a client connection to an HTTPS server running TLS 1.3, optionally saving/using tickets.